jonahb13/3d-printer-api/README.md

 # 3dPrinterFlaskAPI

 ### Description
-Flask server that communicates with mock 3D printer flask servers: one for "Gutenberg" and one for "Xerox".
-Currently gets "current jobs" from both printers and the printers' nozzle temperatures, and stores this information in a redis database.
+Flask server that exposes information from multiple endpoints in mock 3D printer flask servers: one server called "Gutenberg" and one called "Xerox".
+Collector communicates with "Gutenberg" and "Xerox" to get their current print job and the nozzle temperatures, and stores this information in a redis database.
+Current endpoints on the Flask server are '/current_job' and '/nozzle_temps'.

-API Documentation:

 ### Setup
 * Copy repository link and clone in terminal